AndreRudolph/impulsephp-doc/docs/components.md

 Another great approach of creating complex and reusable components are template components.
 A template component is basically a component class which structure is defined by a template (view).
 The template that is used for building up the component is defined by the attribute (annotation) <span class="code-hint">#[Template]</span>.
 As an argument it contains a path to the template file.

+The example below shows how template components work with a greeting example.

 <pre class="code-white line-numbers language-php">
 	<code class="imp-code language-php"><?php